yeshua453/website/docs/controls/lottie.md

 ### `animate`

 Whether the animation should be played automatically.

-Default value is `True`.
+Defaults to `True`.

 ### `background_loading`